-In this week’s blog, we’re going to explore the difference between translation, localisation and transcreation and which service is right for you.
+In this week’s blog, we’re going to explore the difference between translation, localization and transcreation and which service is right for you.

 Whether it’s boosting global website traffic, increasing brand engagement or reaching a specific international sales target, we know that more and more companies are looking further afield for business growth.

 And why not?
 Doing business overseas has never been easier.
-After all, the world is getting smaller, and it’s crucial to take advantage of the new business opportunities that comes with this.
+After all, the world is getting smaller, and it’s crucial to take advantage of the new business opportunities that come with this.

 However, whether you’re a longstanding client or are just beginning to research your options, the world of professional language services can be a confusing place.

 “Where do I start?”
 “Should I invest in translation?”
-Why is localisation important?”
-“What exactly are the differences between translation, localisation and transcreation services?”
+Why is localization important?”

 But it needn’t be.
-Allow us to break down once and for all the differences between translation, localisation and transcreation services and suggest which service is best suited to your specific business needs.
+Allow us to break down once and for all the differences and suggest which service is best suited to your specific business needs.

 At its most basic, translation is the process of communicating the meaning of text in one language (called the ‘source language’ in the translation industry) into another language (the ‘target language’).

-Translation has a long and colourful history, and was historically confined to the realm of scholars and philosophers.
+Translation has a long and colorful history, and was historically confined to the realm of scholars and philosophers.
 Nowadays, the global language services market is estimated to be worth 46.9 billion U.S. dollars.

 Today’s translators are professionally-trained and tech-savvy linguistic experts.
 Alongside their native language (often called an ‘L1’ in language learning), they will have an in-depth knowledge of one or more other languages (a second or non-native language is ‘L2,’ a third is ‘L3’ and so on).